Table of Contents

 Causes and risk factors of coronary artery disease

 Significant risk factors can be recognized for the occurrence of coronary heart disease.
-Among the main risk factors, in addition to an increase of LDL cholesterol or a decrease of HDL cholesterol include arterial hypertension, diabetes mellitus, smoking, as well as the family history and male gender.
+Among the main risk factors, in addition to an increase of LDL cholesterol or a decrease of HDL cholesterol, include arterial hypertension, diabetes mellitus, smoking as well as family history and male gender.

-In patients who suffer a heart attack at a younger age (< 30 years), other causes may play a role.
-These include familial lipid metabolism disorders, as well as hypothyroidism, and vasculitis.
-Coronary anomalies or antiphospholipid syndrome as well as hyperviscosity syndrome should also be excluded.
+In patients who suffer a heart attack at a younger age (< 30 years) other causes may play a role.
+These include familial lipid metabolism disorders as well as hypothyroidism and vasculitis.
+Coronary anomalies, antiphospholipid syndrome and hyperviscosity syndrome should also be excluded.
 During history taking, possible drug abuse should be inquired about.

 |Fixed Risk Factors|